Wikia/guidelines/Services/APIVersioning.md

 Internal clients of HATEOAS APIs must not assume any knowledge of the service's API structure that is not derived from the API itself.
 If a service moves resources to new locations, it should be able to expect that clients will adapt once their cached resources expire.

-If the API is publicly availabe, services must not expect that third-party clients will follow HATEOAS principles.
+If the API is publicly available, services must not expect that third-party clients will follow HATEOAS principles.